uliana65/N-Gram-Models/README.md

 # N-Gram-Models
-## Computational Linguistics Course
-### Assignment 1

-My solution of the assignment on N-gram language models.
-The models include bigram, trigram, and 4-gram models.
-The discussion of the models' performance is provided in the [report](https://github.com/uliana65/N-Gram-Models/blob/main/discussion.pdf).
+My implementation of N-gram language models for random text generation based on probabilities.
+The scripts include bigram, trigram, and 4-gram models.
+The discussion of the models' performance is provided in this [file](https://github.com/uliana65/N-Gram-Models/blob/main/discussion.pdf).

 ### Usage